fwkrumm/shmlock/README.md

 | 4.4.1                      | Use static version for pymembar package and improve signal handling. |
 | 4.4.2                      | Improve exception handling. |
 | 4.4.3                      | Prevent attribute error in case of wrong parameters being passed (correctly raise TypeError). |

 ---
+<a name="acknowledgments"></a>
+<a id="acknowledgments"></a>
+## Acknowledgments

+This project has been refined and extended with the assistance of GitHub Copilot Agent powered by Claude Sonnet 4.5.
+The AI assistant has been instrumental in code refinement, documentation enhancement, and providing critical feedback throughout the development process.

+---
 <a name="todos"></a>